Altinn/altinn-studio-docs/content/app/development/ux/components/checkbox/_index.en.md

 ### Best Practices

 * Deactivated choice boxes should be avoided.
- If an alternative is unavailable, it should be removed and an explenation should be given in text as to why the option is missing.
+ If an alternative is unavailable, it should be removed and an explanation should be given in text as to why the option is missing.

  ### Content guidelines